UnseenWizzard/git_training/README.md

 A `git stash` is basically a stack of changes on which you store any changes to the _Working Directory_.

-The commands you'll mostly use are `git stash` which places any modifications to the _Working Directory_ on the stash, and `git stash pop` wich takes the latest change that was stashed and applies it the to the _Working Directory_ again.
+The commands you'll mostly use are `git stash` which places any modifications to the _Working Directory_ on the stash, and `git stash pop` which takes the latest change that was stashed and applies it the to the _Working Directory_ again.

 Just like the stack commands it's named after `git stash pop` removes the latest stashed change before applying it again.
 If you want to keep the stashed changes, you can use `git stash apply`, which doesn't remove them from the stash before applying them.